metinzontul/faba-bean-tabpfn-xai/README.md

-﻿# Explainable TabPFN-Based Machine Learning for Faba Bean Yield Estimation
+﻿# Explainable TabPFN-Based Machine Learning for Single-Plant Yield Estimation and Trait Prioritization in Faba Bean (Vicia faba L.)
 This repository contains the official data preprocessing, hyperparameter optimization, model training, and explainability (XAI) scripts for the research
 article: